AlexxIT/StreamAssist/README.md

    - Second server: Settings > Integrations > Add integration > Wyoming Protocol > Select: first server IP, add-on port

 3. Whisper supports many languages, but Piper much less.
 You can use Google Translate integration instead of Piper, which support many languages for TTS.

+4. If your environment does not allow you to install add-ons, you can install [Faster Whisper](https://github.com/AlexxIT/FasterWhisper) custom integration for local STT